 Famously, the foods containing vitamin B12 are dairy, eggs, fish, seafood, and meat.
 What isn’t well known is that vitamin B12 originates exclusively with microorganisms, that is, bacteria.

-Mushrooms, some seaweed, soil, in fact almost everything around us contains the bacteria that originates B12.
+Mushrooms, some seaweed, soil, in fact almost everything around us contains the bacteria that originate B12.

 On the other hand, cereals like Fruit and Fiber contain B12 only because it has been added in the commercial cyanocobalamin form.

 1/8/2015 ~ I began ordering the Swiss cheese, Emmentaler, so I could add bits to the yogurt I was making.
-I should be making yogurt still but I’ve become obsessed with switching my remaining pages from Yahoo to iPage where they can be “responsive” and show up properly on mobile phones, desktop or tablets.
+I should be making yogurt still but I’m obsessed with switching my remaining pages from Yahoo and SiteBuilder to WordPress so they can be “responsive” and show up properly on mobile phones, desktop or tablets.

-In any case, I’ve decided to test out eating Emmentaler to see if adding the Propionibacterium freudenreichii it contains to my digestive system will restore my body’s ability to get vitamin B12 from food, i.e. via the Propionibacterium freudenreichii bacteria that makes B12.
+In any case, I’ve decided to test eating Emmentaler to see if the Propionibacterium freudenreichii it contains will restore my body’s ability to get vitamin B12 from food, i.e. via the Propionibacterium freudenreichii bacteria that make B12 from things like tomato paste.
+Read more.

 The holes characteristic of Swiss cheese are a result of the bacteria releasing carbon dioxide.
-The Emmentaler I’ve been ordering doesn’t have holes, so I’m not sure it has the actual bacteria I’m buying it for.
+The Emmentaler I’ve been ordering doesn’t have holes, so I’m not sure it has the actual bacteria.

 On the other hand, the moons seem to be coming back on my fingernails.
 The question is, will they actually return or are they emerging in the brief respite from stress I’ve been enjoying?